chetnashah/javawork/PrimaryConstructorPattern.md

 A secondary one is simply a preparation step before calling a primary constructor and is not really a constructor but rather an introductory layer in front of a real constructing mechanism

+Java has known to have this pattern, because Java is known to have no support for default parameters in constructors

 ```java
 final class Cash {